 - Prince Edward Island Immigration

-If you do not qualify through a federal economic program, the next step is to consider provincial streams.
+If you do not qualify through a federal economic program, the next step is to consider provincial streams for your application for permanent residence from India.

 Each one of Canada’s provinces runs their own immigration programs, targeting the specific demands of local labour markets.

-If you have a specific skill, there could be a provincial stream waiting to accept you.
+If you have specific skills, there could be a provincial stream waiting to accept you.

 Quebec has autonomy over its immigration system, with the right to set its own immigration levels and the power to operate its own programs.

-Canada also aims to attract entrepreneurs and investors through its business immigration programs.
+Canada also aims to attract entrepreneurs and investors through its business immigration programs, with many applications accepted from India.

 At the federal level, options include: